derivia/study-notes/notes/WEB.md

 #### TC39

-Learn what TC39 are doing and how they are moving the web forward.

 * [ ] [The TC39 process for ECMAScript features](https://2ality.com/2015/11/tc39-process.html)
 * [ ] [Github - TC39](https://github.com/tc39)
 * [ ] [Ecma International - Programme of work](https://www.ecma-international.org/memento/tc39.htm)
 * [ ] [Wikipedia - Ecma International](https://en.wikipedia.org/wiki/Ecma_International)

 #### WHATWG

-Learn what WHATWG are doing and how they are moving the web forward.

 * [ ] [WHATWG - FAQ](https://whatwg.org/faq)
 * [ ] [WHATWG - Standards](https://spec.whatwg.org/)